ianrasmussen05/programming-languages-2021/assignment-1.md

 ## Submission

-Submission is by sending me an email with a link to the repository.
+Submission is by sending me an [email](mailto:akurz@chapman.edu?subject=[Assignment 1]) with subject "Assignment 1" and a link to the repository.
 Do not forget the critical appraisal, see [assignments](assignments.md).

 ## Part 1: A Virtual Machine (VM) for Arithmetic (15 points)